montara-io/montara-chrome-extension/README.md

 The extension currently requests:
 - `activeTab`: Access to the currently active tab
+- `storage`: Access to Chrome's local storage for token persistence

 Add more permissions to `manifest.json` as needed for your specific functionality.